wenguanwang/ViCoSS/README.md

 # ViCoSS
-Dataset for 'Video Co-saliency Guided Co-segmentation' (T-CSVT18)
+Dataset and Results for 'Video Co-saliency Guided Co-segmentation' (T-CSVT18)

 If you find this dataset is useful, please cite our paper: